Guided Pheasant Hunts Kansas

 Hunting Dogs Available

 We have a lab to sniff out our dead birds, and it is a great friend.
 We have four German Shorthair Pointers with AKC Certified Pedigrees.
-Their bloodline comes from Ammertals Rhinestone Cowboy, Tequilla Gold, Lancer-D Grief (import), Martin's Duke II, and Ammertal Jack, some of the best dogs for game hunting in Kansas.
+Their bloodline comes from some of the best dogs for game hunting in Kansas including: Ammertals Rhinestone Cowboy, Tequilla Gold, Lancer-D Grief (import), Martin's Duke II, and Ammertal Jack.
 We hunt out of a 3/4 ton 4-wheel drive Suburban that holds up to 6 dogs, so we can have fresh dogs every hour.
-We encourage you to bring your hunting dog to experience the big Kansas long-tail pheasant firsthand.
+We also encourage you to bring your hunting dog to experience the big Kansas long-tail pheasant firsthand.
 We have room to board nonfighting bird dogs of all breeds.

 Guided Pheasant Hunting Rates